Embracing Life’s Challenges To Determine Your Soul Lessons.

 While not listed, the quality of PRESENCE is the master spiritual quality.
 It is the quality from which all other qualities arise.
 When present in our lives, we are open to receiving our soul lessons and have the foundation to work towards our spiritual qualities.

-For example, my soul lessons are related to developing the qualities of forgiveness, humility, courage, and spirituality, all arising from PRESENCE.
-They’re also soul qualities that are not easy!
+For example, my soul lessons relate to developing the qualities of compassion, forgiveness, and spirituality, all arising from presence.
+These soul qualities are also not easy!
 It’s not easy to forgive myself or others.
-It’s not easy to have courage when I’m afraid.
-It’s not easy to be humble when I want to fix everything and everyone.
+It’s not easy to be compassionate in the face of my own or other’s suffering.
+It’s not easy to embrace spiritual qualities when I’m in the middle of living a messy human life.

-So the idea is that the significant challenges in our lives are intended to grow our consciousness in terms of the 2-3 primary spiritual qualities that our souls need us to develop.
+So, the idea is that the significant challenges in our lives are intended to grow our consciousness in terms of the 2-3 primary spiritual qualities that our souls need us to develop.
 It’s why being spiritual is hard work!
 We’re not meant to bypass or avoid the challenges with our parents, kids, health issues, intimate relationships, soul-sapping jobs, etc. We’re meant to use them as fertilizer to learn our soul lessons and expand our spiritual qualities.
+In the article, The Mystical Experience That Planted The Seed Of Compassion In Me, I share my personal journey of suffering as a result of a lack of compassion, which in turn awakened it in me.

 Reflection questions to create space for your soul lessons: